airtai/faststream/docs/docs/en/getting-started/asgi.md

 )
 ```

-Now, your **AsyncAPI HTML** representation can be founded in the net by `/docs` url.
+Now, your **AsyncAPI HTML** representation can be found by the `/docs` url.

-## Another ASGI compatibility
+## Other ASGI Compatibility

-Moreover, our wrappers can be used as a ready-to-use endpoins for other **ASGI** frameworks.
-It can be very helpful in cases, then you are running **FastStream** in the same runtime with any **ASGI** framework.
+Moreover, our wrappers can be used as ready-to-use endpoins for other **ASGI** frameworks.
+This can be very helpful When you are running **FastStream** in the same runtime as any other **ASGI** frameworks.

-Just follow the example in such cases:
+Just follow the following example in such cases:

 ```python linenums="1" hl_lines="6 19-20"
 from contextlib import asynccontextmanager